deepaknreddy/Learn/terraform/cdktf/cdktf-intro.md

 ### resource class:
 A Resource represents the definition for one or more infrastructure objects.
 Resources and their required attributes vary depending on the provider.
 Reference the resources documentation for more details.

+### construct:
+Rather than defining resources by hand, you can leverage constructs to reuse existing resource configurations written in your programming language.
+For example, you might create a construct that describes a Kubernetes deployment, import it into your application, and customize the deployment via the exposed properties.